Generalized Bell inequalities and frustrated spin systems

 Then the inequality (\ref{G1}) also holds for the mean values, i.~e.

 This is an equivalent form of the CHSH inequality \cite{CHSH:1969} which belongs to the family of generalized Bell inequalities GBI.
 It bounds the classical correlations between four different measurements.
-We have formulated it without the assumption that the mean values converge against some expectation values for $N\rightarrow\infty$, following \cite{AP:1993} since it seems to be more appropriate to consider this as part of the postulates which connect the CHSC inequality to measurements or to QT.
+We have formulated it without the assumption that the mean values converge against some expectation values for $N\rightarrow\infty$, following \cite{AP:1993} since it seems to be more appropriate to consider this as part of the postulates which connect the CHSH inequality to measurements or to QT.
 These postulates are known to lead to a contradiction.
-The CHSC inequality alone is a mathematically valid statement about $N\times 4$-matrices with entries $\pm 1$.\\ Now consider in QT a pair of particles with spin $s=\frac{1}{2}$ in its entangled singlet $(S=0)$ spin state
+The CHSH inequality alone is a mathematically valid statement about $N\times 4$-matrices with entries $\pm 1$.\\